While the question may seem simple enough, asking "what is a tattoo?" can offer answers that travel in many different directions.

-Tattoos are permanent markings in the skin, usually made by way of ink and needles.
-Once ink is deposited into the dermis, the second layer of the skin, the wound scabs over and the skin heals to expose a design under the new layer of skin.
+Tattoos are permanent markings in the skin made by way of ink and needles.
+Once ink is deposited into the second layer of skin known as the dermis, the wound scabs over and the skin heals to expose a design under the new layer.

 Tattoo artist selection is also imperative in the tattoo process.
 Take your time and do some research on top tattoo artists.
 Watch a few of the latest tattoo reality shows to learn basic styles and techniques, and then develop an eye for the art.

 Take your artistic eye to a more personal level by studying the works of modern artists and painters.
 Explore literature and mythology and begin to relate sentimental things that may apply to you into design interpretations.
 This is the fun part, but by all means can be a lifelong process.
 Take your time.
 Your body deserves the best answer to the question, what is a tattoo?